Indices For Oral Disease Definitions

 - CI-S – distal gingival crevice subgingivally from distal to mesial contact

 Question 5.
-Loe & Sillness index.
+Loe and Sillness index.

 Answer: